-Have an ingrown hairs on your penis?
+Have an ingrown hair on your penis?
 What you need to know.

 This may sound like a very specific challenge, but it's surprisingly common.
 Anytime we remove body hair there is a risk that razor bumps and ingrown hairs will occur.
 In this article we will go over: 1) the common causes of ingrown hairs; and 2) how to mitigate ingrown hairs on the shaft of your penis 3) what steps to take if you believe your have an STI